14 Best French Flashcard Websites and Apps in 2026

 Platforms: Android | iOS | Web

 Pricing: Some initial parts are free.
 Quizlet Plus offers all flashcards, games, and the Q&A library.
 It also allows ad removal, offline study, and much more.
-You can pay either $7.99 monthly or $35.99 annually.
+You can pay either $7.99 per month or $35.99 per year.

 4. Brainscape — A Versatile French Flashcard